Indian Summer Brighton – Authentic Indian, The Lanes

 Here you won’t find that Indian dishes which have been changed for a British palette, instead you will find popular Indian dishes fused from around the country, plus, at the same time the restaurant provides extensive gluten and dairy free dishes which is in keeping with menu choices in India.
 Menu items are easily adapted for those with dietary requirements which is a real bonus.

-Have a look at their menu page to find information about their lunch, dinner, desert and wine menu – along with their delivery options.
-They have recently introduced a new ‘green takeaway’ service where Minesh himself delivers traditional Tiffin meals around the city using his electric car.
+Have a look at the Indian Summer menu page to find information about their lunch, dinner, dessert and wine menu – along with their delivery options.

 A few of our favourite menu choices